jimmc/jraceman/README-dev.md

 That's it!
 Recompile the go code and the typescript code, restart your jraceman server, and reload your web page, and you should see the query and edit forms for your new tab.

+## Adding composite domain types

+In addition to the lowest level domain types that get mapped directly to database tables, there are composite types in which multiple instances are linked together in memory.
+For example, the EventRaceCounts type includes informaiton that is stored in both the Event and Race tables.

+The architecture of JRaceman is intended to separate database access from domain calculations.
+Database manipulation is typically done by reading into a composite type instance, doing application-specific manipulation of that data to create a new instance of a composite type, then writing that new instance back to the database.

+### Design your composite type

+Since composite types don't get directly mapped to the database, you don't need to worry about field names.
+Use whatever makes sense for your type.

+Composite types usually include multiple struct definitions and define multiple ways to access that information, so are much less regular than the basic domain types.
+Group your access methods into composite type files that make sense.

+### Add server code

+When adding a new composite type, select an existing composite type to use as a template, such as the eventinfo type.
+In each of the following directories, copy that file to the corresponding file with your new type name, and edit the new file appropriately.

+* `dbrepo`
+  * This is where you define the body of the methods to load and save data from the database, matching the interface definition in the corresponding domain file.
+* `domain`
+  * This is where you define your composite struct types.
+You can define as many types as you want.
+  * Your access interface can include methods to load and save data using whatever method signatures makes sense to you.

+In addition, edit the following files, look for the type name you are using as your source template, then copy that line for your new type:

+* `dbrepo/repos.go` (three places; do not add a line to the TableEntries function)
+* `domain/repos.do`